 Social Housing Reform Programme

-"Housing structures that support the provision of social and affordable homes, in thriving communities where people are proud to live”.
+To create "Housing structures that support the provision of social and affordable homes, in thriving communities where people are proud to live”

 - Improve housing structures, making the system financially sustainable for tenants and the NI Executive.